Posts Tagged ‘detective controls

 It fascinates me how many organizations jump through hoops to tightly control and monitor their inbound network traffic from the Internet, business partners and any other untrusted network.
 Yet the same organization does nothing about the outbound side of the equation.
 It is the age old belief that all internal traffic can be trusted because it is from the inside of the network.

 It is this trust factor that APT relies upon in their ability to compromise your network.
 Because you have tightly controlled your inbound traffic, APT relies on social engineering to gain access to the internal network.
-Once inside, since most organizations do little to nothing to control or monitor their outbound traffic.
-It is therefore a relatively simple task to connect from the inside of a network to any external IP address and set up a communications link.
+Once inside, since most organizations do nothing to control or monitor their outbound traffic, it is a relatively simple task to connect from the inside of a network to any external IP address and set up a communications link.

 Even when organizations are controlling and managing their outbound traffic, it is still easy to connect using ports 80 (HTTP) or 443 (HTTPS).
 In this day and age, it is virtually impossible to be in business without allowing ports 80 and 443 outbound.
 Attackers know this and use this fact against a target in order to gain a way out.